zephyrproject-rtos/zephyr/doc/guides/device_mgmt/dfu.rst

 MCUboot
 =======

-Zephyr is directly compatible with the open source, cross-RTOS `MCUboot`_ boot loader.
+Zephyr is directly compatible with the open source, cross-RTOS `MCUboot boot loader`_.
 It interfaces with MCUboot and is aware of the image format required by it, so that Device Firmware Upgrade is available when MCUboot is the boot loader used with Zephyr.
 The source code itself is hosted in the `MCUboot GitHub Project`_ page.

 In order to use MCUboot with Zephyr you need to take the following into account: